June 15, 2021

 Customer data platforms helped us collect all this personal data to help us serve our customers better.
 Now we need to protect it.

 My story starts in 2019.
 After building products like Einstein at Salesforce for seven years I decided I wanted to go work at a startup.
 I called Anshu.
 He had convinced me to join Salesforce years ago and I wanted to see what he was up to.
 This was the first time I heard why he and Prakash started Skyflow.

 We got together for dinner where we talked about the many privacy challenges we had seen customers struggle with at Salesforce.
 The food was good, the conversations were even better.
 They told me what they were building and I was intrigued.
 While the timing wasn’t right for me then, I knew the problem space was important and timely.

-This gave me a firsthand experience in the data privacy problems Skyflow was trying to solve for industries like health tech.
+This gave me a firsthand experience in the data privacy problems Skyflow was trying to solve.
 As CPO at Cleo, these were my problems to solve.
 I could feel the pain and grok the challenges directly.

 I knew I wasn’t alone.
 It was clear that any company with sensitive data would have similar struggles and would need to build the same thing over and over again.
 The value of what Skyflow was building was clear.